 We are a development stage company.
 We have incurred significant net losses since our inception.
-At September 30, 2010, from inception, our accumulated deficit was approximately \$262.5 million, including \$47.9 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
-We expect to continue to incur losses as we continue to develop MN-221 for the treatment of acute exacerbations of asthma and Chronic Obstructive Pulmonary Disease, or COPD, exacerbations.
-We expect current working capital to be sufficient to fund our operations and planned research and development activities through the next fiscal year.
-We are actively pursuing potential partners to facilitate the advancement of our clinical development programs to potential commercialization.
+At March 31, 2011, from inception, our accumulated deficit was approximately \$273.2 million, including \$48.5 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
+We expect to incur substantial net losses for at least the next several years as we continue to develop certain of our existing product development programs, primarily MN-221 for the treatment of acute exacerbations of asthma and Chronic Obstructive Pulmonary Disease, or COPD, exacerbations, and over the long-term if we are successful in expanding our research and development programs and acquiring or in-licensing products, technologies or businesses that are complementary to our own.

 We have acquired licenses to eight compounds for the development of ten product candidates.
-Our development pipeline consists of eight product development programs which have been in clinical development for the treatment of acute exacerbations of asthma, MS, bronchial asthma, interstitial cystitis, solid tumor cancers, Generalized Anxiety Disorders/insomnia, preterm labor and urinary incontinence, and two product development programs which have been in preclinical development for the treatment of thrombotic disorders.
+Our development pipeline consists of eight product development programs which have been in clinical development for the treatment of acute exacerbations of asthma, MS, bronchial asthma, IC, solid tumor cancers, Generalized Anxiety Disorders/insomnia, preterm labor and urinary incontinence, and two product development programs which have been in preclinical development for the treatment of thrombotic disorders.
+In addition, we have expanded our development program for MN-221 for the treatment of COPD exacerbations.

-In December 2009 we acquired Avigen Inc., or Avigen, a biopharmaceutical company that focused on identifying and developing differentiated products to treat patients with serious disorders, whose potential product candidate was AV411, a macrophage migration inhibitory factor and a glial attenuator, for CNS disorders, such as neuropathic pain, opioid withdrawal and methamphetamine addiction.
-Avigen's AV411 and our MN-166 are both ibudilast, an orally available, small molecule therapeutic.
-With the acquisition of AV411, through the third quarter of 2010, we continue to integrate the two ibudilast-based product development programs into a combined development program.
+In December 2009 we acquired Avigen Inc., or Avigen, a biopharmaceutical company that focused on identifying and developing differentiated products to treat patients with serious disorders, whose potential product candidate was AV411, a macrophage migration inhibitory factor and a glial attenuator for central nervous system, or CNS, disorders, such as neuropathic pain, opioid withdrawal and methamphetamine addiction.
+We continue to integrate the two ibudilast-based product development programs and pursue discussions with potential partners to secure a strategic collaboration to advance clinical development of the combined development programs.